mblayman/mattlayman.com/pages/understand-django/2020-12-16-middleware-do-you-go.md

     of various hook methods.
     We'll discuss those hooks later in this article.
 {{< /web >}}
-{{< book >}}
-* The method handles synchronous and asynchronous middleware.
-    As Django increases its support
-    of async development,
-    the internals of Django need to manage the differences.
-    `load_middleware` makes some alterations
-    depending on what it can discover about a middleware class.
-* The method registers a middleware with certain *sets* of middleware based on the presence of various hook methods.
-    We'll discuss those hooks later in this chapter.
-{{< /book >}}

 That explains middleware's structure and how all the middleware interacts